-The funds awarded in this SFP must be used to allow participants to obtain and retain competitive, integrated employment within the targeted high-growth businesses or industries by doing the following:
+The funds awarded in this SFP must be used to allow participants to obtain and retain competitive, integrated employment within the targeted high growth businesses or industries by doing the following:

-- Provide direct services to participants, such as short-term pre-vocational training services, supportive services, and WBL. - Appoint project-specific staff or hiring, if applicable. - Provide staff development, training, and cross-training to program and partner staff. - Allow travel for staff to attend mandatory meetings, trainings, or events.
+- Providing direct services to participants, such as job placement services, short-term prevocational training services, supportive services, and WBL. - Appointing project staff or hiring, if applicable. - Providing staff development, training, and cross-training to program and partner staff, - Allowing travel for staff to attend mandatory meetings, trainings, or events.